sourish-cmi/quant/README.md

 # Quantitative Finance

-This repository maintain all code related to Sourish's work in quantitative finance
+This repository maintains all code related to Sourish's work in quantitative finance